The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Logarithmic Bessel and Riesz Potentials

 We highlight a striking analytical feature of the logarithmic modifier.
 In the classical fractional framework, the Riesz potential operator $I_{2s}f := |\cdot|^{2s-n} * f$ maps $L^p(\R^n)$ continuously into the critical Sobolev space $L^{p^*}(\R^n)$.
-This boundedness relies heavily on the deep Hardy-Littlewood-Sobolev (HLS) inequality, precisely because the Riesz kernel $|\cdot|^{2s-n}$ marginally fails to belong to the Lebesgue space $L^r(\R^n)$ for the matching exponent $r = \frac{n}{n-2s}$ (it only resides in the weak Lorentz space $L^{r,\infty}(\R^n)$).
+This boundedness relies heavily on the deep Hardy-Littlewood-Sobolev (HLS) inequality, precisely because the Riesz kernel $|\cdot|^{2s-n}$ fails to belong to the Lebesgue space $L^r(\R^n)$ for the matching exponent $r = \frac{n}{n-2s}$ (it only resides in the weak Lorentz space $L^{r,\infty}(\R^n)$).

-Fascinatingly, the damping effect of the logarithmic term in our operator strictly pushes the singular kernel into the standard $L^r(\R^n)$ space.
+However, the effect of the logarithmic term in our operator strictly pushes the singular kernel into the standard $L^r(\R^n)$ space.
 Consequently, the highly non-trivial HLS machinery can be completely bypassed and replaced by the elementary Young's convolution inequality.
 The following lemma rigorously establishes this critical integrability.